raas-dev/configent/README.md

 Both dockerd and containerd base on Linux kernel features not present on macOS so [Lima](https://github.com/lima-vm/lima) is used creating Linux VMs on QEMU.

-The above shims create or start the necessary virtual machines, a lima VM named 'ubuntu' for running rootless dockerd and a lima VM 'debian' for running rootless containerd.
+The aforementioned shims create or start the necessary virtual machines, a Lima VM named 'ubuntu' for running rootless dockerd and a Lima VM 'debian' for running rootless containerd.

 In addition, VM 'debian' has [k3s](https://k3s.io/) for testing on Kubernetes, see VM's startup message for exporting `KUBECONFIG` to use it with `kubectl`.